alar17/proxy_server/README.md

 # proxy_server
-A second part of the duo which delivers prime numbers
+Second part of the duo which delivers prime numbers

 ### 1) Connecting to the prime number server